arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # The Washington Post's Arc Outbound Feeds skeleton

-This is a fusion themes based repository and is intended to be used as the starting point for enabling _out of the box and custom Arc Outboundfeeds_.
+This is a fusion themes based repository and is intended to be used as the starting point for using _Arc Outboundfeeds_.
+It doesn't matter if a client is currently using themes or not.
+This repo will be used to run Outbound feeds in its own dedicated environment.

 ## Setup